External Sub Agent

 Authentication

 External sub agents can require authentication for secure communication.
-Rasa supports various authentication methods including API keys, OAuth 2.0, and pre-issued tokens, which are configured in the exteranl sub agent's configuration file.
+Rasa supports various authentication methods including API keys, OAuth 2.0, and pre-issued tokens, which are configured in the external sub agent's configuration file.

 Best Practices

-s should be used for long-running operations and Message
+Tasks should be used for long-running operations and Messages for immediate responses.

 Recommended Approaches: